 New to Austin?

-Welcome to one of most wonderful cities!
+Welcome to one of the most wonderful cities!
 Austin is an eclectic place, home of the Texas state capitol, several universities (including the University of Texas), high-tech industry, live music and a whole host of creative folks.
 It is a weird, busy, and beautiful place.
 Holy Cross is located in a little triangle in southwest Austin, formed by Highway 290 (S. Lamar), MoPac, and Highway 360.
 We share this triangle with a few businesses, shops, the Barton View neighborhood, but mostly the greenbelt space of the Edwards Aquifer and Violet Crown Trail.
 Just across the highway from Holy Cross is the Toney Burger Center (AISD football field) and Sunset Valley Farmer's Market.

 We are very close to CapMetro Bus Route #5 (southbound) #5449 stop betweeen Westgate Blvd and Brodie Lane.